Exercise 2 - Solutions: Advanced Data Wrangling

 df_glucose <- readxl::read_excel('../data/df_glucose.xlsx')

 1. Have a look at the glucose dataset.
-The OGTT column contains measurements from a Oral Glucose Tolerance Test where blood glucose is measured at fasting (Glucose_0), 6 hours after glucose intake (Glucose_6), and 12 hours after (Glucose_12).
+It has three columns with measurements from a Oral Glucose Tolerance Test where blood glucose is measured at fasting (Glucose_0), 1 hour/60 mins after glucose intake (Glucose_6), and 2 hours/120 mins after (Glucose_120).
+The last columns is an ID column.
+Change the data type of the ID column to factor in both diabetes_join and df_glucose.

 head(df_glucose)